-RULE 309 -HOCKEYSHIFT ROSTER
+RULE 309 - HOCKEYSHIFT ROSTER

-(a) Any player that is NOT on the completed roster is considered a player that is not registered with our system and must be registered with HockeyShift in order to be placed on a roster.
-This includes substitute players.
-Any player who does not have a valid and active Hockeyshift account will not be permitted to play at FRHL.
+(a) Any player that is NOT on the Hockeyshift Roster for their team is not eligible to play and must see FRHL Management before permitted to play.
+All players, to include players, goalies, and "substitute" players are required to register online prior to any game played on a team.
 In the event a team is looking to ADD a player to their roster, that player must first be approved by FRHL Management, and must adhere to the rules stated in the rulebook, specifically rule 201, and 206.